lojique/mrwelldone-gems/Privilege-Escalation/Linux/LD_PRELOAD.md

 }

 ```
+save file as [x].c so it can be compiled.
+This code includes standard io,sys types, and standard libraries.
+Then it unsets the library preload which is LD_PRELOAD.
+Then set setgid and setuid to zero which is root.
+Then the system executes /bin/bash.

 ![image](https://user-images.githubusercontent.com/96658935/147622984-7193ceee-663b-4649-b16c-65016f201af4.png)

-Whne you run sudo -l and see this output do the following:
+This means we can run a script before any other libraries.
+When you run sudo -l and see this output do the following: